hykilpikonna/CSC110-Project/src/report/report_document.md

 As expected, the distributions looks right-skewed, with most people posting not very much.
 One interesting distinction is that, even though the distributions follow similar shapes, the x-axis ticks of `eng-news` is actually ten times larger than the other two, which means that `eng-news` post a lot more about COVID-19 on average than the other two samples.
 We can calculate some statistics of the samples to further verify this:

-@include `/freq/stats.md`

-Since there are many outliers, medians will more accurately represent the
+@include-lines `/freq/stats.md` 0 1 4 5

+Since there are many outliers, medians and IQR will more accurately represent the center and spread of this distribution.
+As these numbers show, `eng-news` do post much more (6.1% more post3, or a 1220% increase) than the other two samples.
+Again, this can be explained by the news channels' obligation to report news related to COVID-19 or to promote methods to slow the spread of the pandemic.

 ## COVID-19 Popularity Ratios

+Then, we analyzed the popularity ratio of COVID-related posts for our three samples.
+The popularity of a post defines how much other people are interested in the post, measured by the total number of user interactions (likes and comments) on that post.
+From that data, the relative popularity ratio for COVID-related posts calculates how popular are COVID-related posts compared to all other posts, calculated by the equation, which is a ratio of the average popularity of both: \[(∑Popularity of COVID-posts / # of COVID-posts) / (∑Popularity of all posts / # of posts total)]

 To prevent division by zero, we ignored people who didn't post about COVID or didn't post at all.

-Test Include:

 @include `/pop/stats.md`